calyxir/calyx/docs/fud/synthesis.md

     fud e --to xclbin examples/futil/dot-product.futil

-On our machines, compiling even a simple example like the above takes about 2 minutes, end to end.
+On our machines, compiling even a simple example like the above for simulation takes about 2 minutes, end to end.

 ### How it Works